ksferguson/home/README.md

 ---

-Director of Data Analytics and AI,
+Director, Data Analytics & AI,
-FlexManage
+New Era Technology

 National Practice leader for Cloud AI & Analytics work.
-Deep technical expertise on Azure, Azure ML, Power BI, Azure Analytics, Azure SQL, etc. combined with ability to execute, lead, and communicate .
-FlexManage is a Microsoft Gold Partner.
+Deep technical expertise on Azure, Azure ML, Power BI, Azure Analytics, Azure SQL, etc. combined with ability to execute, lead, and communicate.
+New Era Technology is a Microsoft Solutions Partner.

 ---